We are working with local communities in India to keep momentum going behind the country’s downward trend in HIV infections.

 Our partners, since 1998, have been on the frontline in innovating and preventing new HIV infections and reducing the numbers of people dying from AIDS-related illnesses.
-Covering 98% of the districts of this vast and strategic country, our work covers a broad range of activities to help these marginalised groups get access to the HIV services and support that they need.
+Covering 98% of the districts of this vast country, our work covers a broad range of activities to help these marginalised groups get access to the HIV services and support that they need.

 DID YOU KNOW?

 - 2.1 million people are living with HIV.

 - 6.3% of people who inject drugs are living with HIV.

 - 2.7% of MSM are living with HIV.

 meet one of OUR PARTNERS